Deploy on GCP Using Helm Charts

 Create a Project:

-Click Create Project, provide a project name, and click Create.
+Provide a project name, and click Create:

 Enable Kubernetes Engine API:

-Navigate to APIs & Services > Library.
+Navigate to APIs & Services > Library or search for it:

-Search for Kubernetes Engine API and click Enable.
+Search for Kubernetes Engine API and click Enable:

 Google Cloud CLI (gcloud